resyfer/pswdmngr/README.md

 NOTE: The binaries are only for x86, 64bit devices.
 For others, please compile from source

+The required binaries can be installed directly from the releases tab: `pswdmngr` for Linux, `pswdmngr.exe` for Windows.

+Alternative, <br/>
 Get the required files
 ```
 git clone https://github.com/resyfer/pswdmngr